 - The exposure of the wall to driving rain

 - The pointing of the masonry outer leaf

 - The type of insulation material

 It is essential that all walls are inspected prior to installation to assess their suitability.
 All defects and dampness penetration problems must be addressed before starting the work.
 Walls with cavities less than 50mm wide are not suitable for insulation and any PVC covered electrical cables should have been removed.

 The three most common types of cavity wall insulation used are:

 - Urea formaldehyde foam

 1. Blown Mineral Fibre

 Blown mineral fibre consists of strands of fibreglass or mineral wool that are forced into the cavity using compressed air.
 This material can be used in any part of the country and is covered by British Board of Agrement (BBA) certificates.
-Further information on British Board of Agrement Certificates can be found by following the link to their website provided in the external links section at the bottom of the page.
+For further information on British Board of Agrement Certificates, visit the BBA Certification website (external link).

 2. Polystyrene beads or granules